2020–21 Atlantic Hockey season

-The 2020–21 Atlantic Hockey men's ice hockey season was the 18th season of play for Atlantic Hockey and took place during the 2020–21 NCAA Division I men's ice hockey season.
+The 2020–21 Atlantic Hockey season was the 18th season of play for Atlantic Hockey and took place during the 2020–21 NCAA Division I men's ice hockey season.
 The start of the regular season was delayed until November 19, 2020 and concluded on February 27, 2021.

 Season

 COVID-19

 The entire Atlantic Hockey season was held under the cloud of the COVID-19 pandemic.
 The season's start was delayed for more than a month while university and health officials could decide on a safe way to play games.
 In the end, the conference was divided into two regions, East and West, with the two groups of teams only playing one another.
 This was done to reduce the amount of travel and exposure that the players and staff members would experience throughout the season.
 As a result of this arrangement, the conference standings would not be altered, however, tournament seeding would continue with east and west teams until the semifinal round.